-The OMAD Diet is not really a diet, but rather a particular intermittent fasting method.
+The OMAD Diet is not a diet but rather a particular intermittent fasting method.
 But what does OMAD mean?

 OMAD is an acronym that stands for:

 Hence, it means that you only eat one meal a day and fast for the rest of the day.
-Accordingly, it is an intermittent fasting protocol, which is often called the 23/1 fasting method or 23/1 diet.
+Accordingly, it is an intermittent fasting protocol, often called the 23/1 fasting method or 23/1 diet.

 How to Do OMAD Fasting?

 With this in mind, OMAD involves fasting for about 23 hours and eating for about one hour.
 However, it is not the exact time frame that is important, only that it is a single meal throughout the day.